TeskaLabs/asab/doc/asab/config.rst

 Automatic load of configuration
 -------------------------------

-If a configuration file name is specified, the configuration is automatically loaded from a configuration file during initialiation time of ``asab.Application``.
+If a configuration file name is specified, the configuration is automatically loaded from a configuration file during initialiation time of ``Application``.
 The configuration file name can be specified by one of ``-c`` command-line argument (1), ``ASAB_CONFIG`` environment variable (2) or config ``[general] config_file`` default value (3).

 .. code:: shell